 On YouTube, Moz videos have gained millions of views, proving to be a valuable resource for anyone trying to build great web pages.

-Like Close.io, Moz uses their Facebook and Twitter accounts to promote their blog content.
+Like Close.io, Moz uses its Facebook and Twitter accounts to promote its blog content.

 The blog for Intercom, a program that helps software businesses communicate with current and prospective customers, features practical discussions on sales, marketing, customer support, and design.
 The blog has a visually pleasing layout that features engaging illustrations.
 Although it’s easy to find free stock photos online, as Intercom demonstrates, working with a freelance illustrator can be a great way to make your content pop on the page.